kriskhaira/drupalkit/README.md

+## DrupalKit

 A compilation of different drush make files, as well as a script to replace a Drupal 6 installation with Pressflow 6.

-I got some of the makefiles from various Github repos.
-Credit goes to original authors!

 ## Sample setup for Drupal 7